Rokiis1/roadmap/fundamentals_of_testing/fundamentals_of_testing.md

 **Explanation:**

-The whole team approach means that everyone on the team—developers, testers, and business representatives—is responsible for quality.
+The whole team approach means that everyone on the team developers, testers, and business representatives is responsible for quality.
 The team works in a shared space (physical or virtual), which improves communication and collaboration.

 <details>
     <summary>Overview:</summary>

 1. **Collaboration:** All team members work together closely, sharing information and responsibilities.

-2. **Shared Responsibility for Quality:** Quality is everyone's job, not just the testers’.
+2. **Shared Responsibility for Quality:** Quality is everyones job, not just the testers.
 For example, developers help define tests and fix defects, while testers offer insights into improving the product.

-3. **Co-location:** Working in the same space (or virtually closely) helps reduce misunderstandings and speeds up problem-solving.
+3. **Co-location:** Working in the same space (or virtually closely) helps reduce misunderstandings and speeds up problem solving.

 4. **Knowledge Transfer:** Testers pass on testing knowledge to developers and other team members, improving overall quality.